-How to recover older versions of a document within an app

-Have you ever been working on a document when, partway through, you realize you're doing it wrong, so you delete most of it and start over, only to realize an hour later that you were doing it right at the beginning?
-I can hear the collective groans from here.
-We've all been there.
-What do you do?
+Oops!
+Save your sanity by reverting a doc to a previous state on Mac.

+Have you ever worked on a document and made too many changes?
+Have you had that moment of panic where you start feverishly mashing the undo button, desperately trying to get back to the older version of the text you were working on?
+Relax, we've all been there, and there's an easier solution.

-I can picture it, you're clicking on that "Undo Typing" or "Undo Edit" button 100 times until it gets back to the spot you were at before.
-Don't be embarrassed, I've done it, too.
-But there is an easier way.
-Most programs available on the Mac include a restoration feature, which makes it possible for you to go back to that moment in time when you thought you did it wrong, but really didn't.
-Here's how.
+Most programs available on macOS Monterey include a restoration feature, making it possible for you to go back to that moment in time when you thought you did it wrong, but really didn't.

-- How to restore an older version of a file on the Mac

-- How to restore a copy of an older version of a file on the Mac
+Pro tip: getting yourself an amazing external hard drive for your Mac is a worthwhile investment, so you can save your document in a safe location easily and often.
+But, we know that even with a hard drive, sometimes accidents happen — here's how to restore older versions of a document on Mac.

 How to restore an older version of a file on the Mac